thycotic/ss-docs/release-notes/ss-rn-8-x.md

   - Distributed Engine is a NEW feature.
 All existing customers will receive unlimited Sites to replace our Agent feature.
 A Site can be assigned to a Secret or a Discovery Source.
   - Discovery can be run through the Sites to provide discovery on remote sites.
   - Customers using Agents will need to install an additional service.
 Review this KB and this KB prior to upgrade.  PLEASE NOTE: After upgrading, Secret Server will automatically upgrade all Agents to Sites.
 Agents will not be available after upgrading to 8.9.
   - API Change: The web service method "AssignToAgent" has renamed to "AssignSite".
-Use the new method, or use Secret Policy to assign Sites to Secrets.

-- Distributed Engine – ENGINES<br>

-  - All existing customers will receive enhanced performance through our new Engine technology.
+Use the new method, or use Secret Policy to assign Sites to Secrets.$1   - All existing customers will receive enhanced performance through our new Engine technology.
 Engines are installed on remote networks and are grouped by Site in Secret Server.
 The new Engines will provide improved performance for Heartbeat, Remote Password Changing, and Discovery.
 See this KB for additional information on configuration of Distributed Engine:Distributed Engine KB Overview.

 - RDP Proxying
   - RDP Sessions can now be proxied through Secret Server.